These bagels are the best in New York City and therefore in all of the US. 🙂

 Optional: sliced onions (with lemon juice), sliced tomatoes, smoked salmon, capers.

 Sometimes they have the dough ready and can bake up bagels in under 20 minutes which they did for me once!

 When taking a dozen or more bagels home, be careful to let the bagels breathe.
 Warm bagels will steam up and the steam should be allowed to escape otherwise it will flatten the bagels at the bottom of the bag and make the bagels go all crooked.

-Unlike Montreal bagels, NYC bagels are pretty big.
-Which actually may be what allows them to freeze very well.
-They easily last 3-6 months in the freezer, and thaw out nicely, and still taste great.
-No need to slice them before freezing too, in fact, they are better off not sliced beforehand.
+No need to slice large bagels before freezing too, in fact, they are better off not sliced beforehand.
 Montreal bagels are good too, but they just don’t freeze well – they don’t taste as good after a stint in the freezer, have to eat them fresh.

-Absolute Bagels Price for a dozen: $12 (2012), $15 (2016).
 They have a small seating area, and also offer the usual toppings – cream cheeses, salmon, etc.

 And what about the New York vs Montreal bagels comparisons?
 Pointless.
 They are quite different and both are great!
 Here’s a write-up on the St Viateur Bagels of Montreal.